Around two-thirds of us drink coffee every day. This has led one financial guru to refer to any small regular splurge as a “latte factor”.

 After two weeks, beans start to lose their character, and after a month, they’ll start to taste like cardboard.
 If the roast date is missing, this is probably because the producer doesn’t want you to know.
 This is another sign of a poor-quality coffee, and you should definitely put it back on the shelf.

 You might be able to save money by investing time and effort into measuring things out.
 If you’re using a machine, doses are pre-measured for you.
-If you’re using a French press, pour-over, or one of the myriad other cool ways to make coffee, take the time to measure things out.
+If you’re using a French press, pour-over, or one of the myriad other coffee brewing methods, take the time to measure things out.
 You won’t overdo it with beans and you’ll get a more consistent cup.

 Use a scale to measure things out.
 You’ll typically save enough to pay for the scale in a few weeks.
 This is especially true if you invest in high-quality coffee beans.